The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: introduction

 \subsection{Acknowledgements}

 The author would like to thank his advisor, S. Lu, for his invaluable help, guidance and support.
 He also owes a debt of gratitude to F. Campana for his encouragements, generosity, and many fruitful discussions.
 The author would like to express his sincere thanks to S. Kebekus for his careful reading of the first draft of this paper and many kind and inspiring suggestions.
-A special thanks is owed to E. Rousseu for his keen interest, specially for drawing the author's attention to a definition of Miyaoka, a variant of which appears in this paper.
+A special thanks is owed to E. Rousseau, P. Cascini, B. Claudon, M. Roth and J. Hurtubise for their interest and helpful comments.

 \